Wednesday, April 21, 2021

 • A correlation tells us that the two variables are related, but we cannot say anything about whether one caused the other.
 This method does not allow us to come to any conclusions about cause and effect.

-Merits of Casual-Comparative Research:
+Merits of Causal-Comparative Research:

 • May take shorter time and cheaper than an experiment.